2025–26 UCLA Bruins women's basketball team

-The 2025–26 UCLA Bruins women's basketball team will represent the University of California, Los Angeles during the 2025–26 NCAA Division I women's basketball season.
-The Bruins will be led by head coach Cori Close in her fifteenth year, and will play their home games at Pauley Pavilion.
+The 2025–26 UCLA Bruins women's basketball team represented the University of California, Los Angeles during the 2025–26 NCAA Division I women's basketball season.
+The Bruins were led by head coach Cori Close in her fifteenth year, and played their home games at Pauley Pavilion.
+The Bruins went 37–1 and won the program's second women's basketball national championship, and the first basketball championship in the NCAA era.

 In the preseason, the Bruins were voted the favorite to win the Big Ten conference, with senior center Lauren Betts named the 2025-26 Big Ten Preseason Player of the Year.
 Betts and senior guard Kiki Rice were named to the All-Big Ten preseason conference team.
+Laren Betts was named to the Associated Press Preseason All-America team.